viernesv/mastermind/README.md

 # Mastermind by Virgilio Viernes
+## Overview
-This is an Python implementation of the classic code-breaker game called Mastermind.
+This is a Python implementation of the classic code-breaker game called Mastermind.